What is a fire risk assessment (FRA)?

 - It’s workplace with more than five employees.

 We’ve a programme of over 6,000 buildings, and each one has a sufficient assessment.
-These are caried out by specialist fire consultants, Savills.
+After every assessment, we publish an FRA report.

 Our assessor advises us how often each building needs a review.
 Higher‑risk buildings are checked at least every 12 months.